 Rosara potatoes are native to Germany and were created in 1983 at the Windeby’s Breeding Station in Schleswig-Holstein.
 The variety was developed by Saka Pflanzenzucht and is a cross between the varieties secura and esh 2605 77.
 Saka Pflanzenzucht is a part of the Solana group, an international potato breeder that develops and creates improved potato varieties for over 40 different countries worldwide.
 Rosara potatoes were registered as an accepted variety in Russia in 1996, and in 2010, the variety was recognized and registered in Canada.
 Today Rosara potatoes are commercially cultivated and grown in home gardens worldwide, especially in Canada, the United States, Europe, and Russia.
 Once harvested, the potatoes are sold through specialty grocers, local vendors, farmer’s markets, and select supermarkets.

-Someone shared Rosara Potatoes using the Specialty Produce app for iPhone and Android.
+People have shared Rosara Potatoes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.